DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-connections/wifi-setup.md

-If you are setting up your Command Station for the first time, or are making changes to the basic setup, navigate to `Command Station Downloads </download/ex-commandstation>`{.interpreted-text role="doc"} to load firmware onto the Command Station.
+If you are setting up your Command Station for the first time, or are making changes to the basic setup, navigate to `Command Station Downloads </download/ex-commandstation>` to load firmware onto the Command Station.

 :!!! note "::: title
 Note"